 As an educator, Dr. Francisco continues to develop her pedagogy to engage students’ head, hearts and hands in learning about sociology.
 She does this by preparing her courses with a global perspective and preparing a range of learning activities in and outside of her classroom.
 Dr. Francisco is committed to students’ ability to think critically about the complex times we live in and in their potential to change the world.

-Dr. Francisco has been awarded the Davis-Putter Scholarship and has received a University of Michigan NCID Diversity Scholar citation.
-In the past, Dr. Francisco has worked as a post-doctoral fellow with the Public Science Project, served as the Dissertation Writing Fellow in the Department of Sociology at the University of San Francisco and as a graduate fellow for the Center for Place, Culture, and Politics at CUNY, The Graduate Center.
+Dr. Francisco has been awarded the 2015 Pacific Sociological Association’s Distinguished Contribution to Sociological Praxis Award and has been named one of the ten national finalists for the 2014 Lynton Award Scholarship of Engagement for Early Scholars by the New England Resource Center for Higher Education (NERCHE).
+In the past, she was also awarded the Davis-Putter Scholarship and has received a University of Michigan NCID Diversity Scholar citation.
+Dr. Francisco has worked as a post-doctoral fellow with the Public Science Project, served as the Dissertation Writing Fellow in the Department of Sociology at the University of San Francisco and as a graduate fellow for the Center for Place, Culture, and Politics at CUNY, The Graduate Center.
 She has nurtured her commitment to teaching and pedagogy as an instructional technology fellow for the Macaulay Honors College at College of Staten Island and an instructor at San Francisco State University and Hunter College in New York City.